 The Hidden Beaches Road Trip That Will Show You Alabama Like Never Before

 We’re all familiar with Alabama’s beautiful Gulf Coast beaches.
-However, several lesser known beaches are located throughout the state that are also worth checking out.
-The best beaches in Alabama are sure to leave you impressed, and you just might discover a hidden gem hiding close to your own hometown.
+However, several lesser-known beaches are located throughout the state that are also worth checking out.
+The best hidden beaches in Alabama are sure to leave you impressed, and you just might discover a hidden gem hiding close to your own hometown.

 The total mileage for this hidden beaches road trip is 605 miles, with an estimated drive time of 11 hours and 7 minutes.
-For driving directions, you can view an interactive map here.
-This hidden beaches road trip begins in Rogersville at Joe Wheeler State Park, and it ends in Marion at Perry Lakes Park.
+For driving directions, we’ve provided you with this easy-to-follow interactive Google map link.
+This hidden beaches road trip begins in Rogersville at Joe Wheeler State Park and ends in Marion at Perry Lakes Park.
 Fill up your gas tank and pack a supply of sunscreen, because the best beaches in Alabama offer hours of fun in the sun and will show you the state like never before.

 Does this sound like a road trip you’d be interested in taking?
 Why or why not?
-Have you spent time on any of these hidden Alabama beaches?
-If so, we’d love to know what your experience was like.
+Have you spent time on any of these hidden beaches in Alabama?
+If so, we’d love to read about your experience in the comments section below!

-Did you enjoy this visit to the best beaches in Alabama?
-You’ll love a trip to the state’s most incredible hidden attractions.
+If you enjoyed this visit to the best beaches in Alabama, then you’ll definitely love a trip to the state’s most incredible hidden attractions.

 Best Beaches In Alabama